-118. The Farm Act unlawfully deprives Plaintiff FLOC of the rights to make and enforce contracts, to sue, to be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens based on the race, ethnicity, and/or alienage of its members and on the basis of the race, ethnicity and/or alienage of the workforce it is dedicated to organizing and assisting.
+121. The Farm Act and Defendants' enforcement of the Act unlawfully deprive Plaintiff FLOC of the rights to make and enforce contracts, to sue, to be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens based on the race, ethnicity, and/or alienage of its members and on the basis of the race, ethnicity and/or alienage of the workforce it is dedicated to organizing and assisting.

-119. The Farm Act unlawfully deprives Plaintiffs Toledo Vences and Alvarado Hernandez of the rights to make and enforce contracts, to sue, to be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens based on their race, ethnicity, and/or alienage.
+122. The Farm Act and Defendants' enforcement of the Act unlawfully subject Plaintiffs Toledo Vences and Alvarado Hernandez to criminal and civil penalties for entering into, renewing, or extending dues checkoff agreements and deprive them of the rights to make and enforce contracts, to sue, to be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens based on their race, ethnicity, and/or alienage.

 COUNT FOUR VIOLATION OF PROHIBITION ON BILLS OF ATTAINDER, ART.
-1, § 10 OF THE UNITED STATES CONSTITUTION 42 U.S.C. § 1983

-On Behalf of Plaintiff FLOC Against All Defendants
+1, § 10 OF THE UNITED STATES CONSTITUTION 42 U.S.C. § 1983 On Behalf of Plaintiff FLOC Against All Defendants

-- 120. The foregoing allegations are repeated and incorporated as though fully set forth herein. - 121.
-Plaintiff FLOC asserts a claim pursuant to 42 U.S.C. § 1983 for violation of the Bill of Attainder Clause of Article 1, Section 10 of the United States Constitution.
-Plaintiff FLOC asserts this claim on behalf of itself and its members. - 122.
-The Farm Act violates the Bill of Attainder Clause because it impermissibly targets and punishes Plaintiff FLOC, the only farmworker union in North Carolina, by depriving it of the ability to enter into dues checkoff agreements.
+123. The foregoing allegations are repeated and incorporated as though fully set forth herein.

+124. Plaintiff FLOC asserts a claim pursuant to 42 U.S.C. § 1983 for violation of the Bill of Attainder Clause of Article 1, Section 10 of the United States Constitution.
+Plaintiff FLOC asserts this claim on behalf of itself and its members.

+125. The Farm Act and Defendants' enforcement of the Act violate the Bill of Attainder Clause because the Act impermissibly targets and punishes Plaintiff FLOC, the only farmworker union in North Carolina, by depriving it of the ability to enter into dues checkoff agreements.

-- 123. The Farm Act additionally violates the Bill of Attainder Clause of Article 1, Section 10 of the United States Constitution because it impermissibly singles out and punishes Plaintiff FLOC and its members by depriving FLOC of the ability to enter into any settlement agreements with agricultural producers as a party to litigation, as well as the ability to enter into agreements with agricultural producers pursuant to stipulations in another party's settlement agreement. - 124.
-The Farm Act constitutes an unconstitutional Bill of Attainder by punishing Plaintiff FLOC and its members for its organizing activity, advocacy for the rights of farmworkers, and purported acts of "harassment" without a judicial trial.
+126. The Farm Act and Defendants' enforcement of the Act additionally violate the Bill of Attainder Clause of Article 1, Section 10 of the United States Constitution because the Act impermissibly singles out and punishes Plaintiff FLOC and its members by depriving FLOC of the ability to enter into any settlement agreements with agricultural producers as a party to litigation, as well as the ability to enter into agreements with agricultural producers pursuant to stipulations in another party's settlement agreement.

+127. The Farm Act constitutes an unconstitutional Bill of Attainder by punishing Plaintiff FLOC and its members for its organizing activity, advocacy for the rights of farmworkers, and purported acts of "harassment" without a judicial trial.